-One of the most useful and powerful features introduced along with the CSS Grid specifications is the minmax() function.
-This function opens a door and allows us to write stronger and more concise CSS by providing us the option to set a minimum and maximum value for columns and rows in our grid.
+One of the most useful features that came with the CSS Grid specifications is the minmax() function.
+It lets you set a minimum and maximum value for columns and rows in your grid, so you can write stronger and more concise CSS.

 The minmax() Function and How It Works